Trentonom0r3/CeLux/README.md

 ## 📈 Changelog

+### Version 0.4.0 (2024-10-23)
+  - Moved to `FFmpeg` static libraries!
+    - Startup times are improved.
+All libs that can be static, are static.
+  - Adjusted logging to flow a little bit better, not overcrowd console unless desired.
+    - Logging details more info on codecs.
+The Decoder selects the **BEST** codec for the video.
+  - Need to investigate if `NVDEC` is bottlenecked, or I've reached max performance capabilities.
+    - It is curious that cpu benches at `1859 fps` and gpu benches at `1809 fps`.

 ### Version 0.3.9 (2024-10-21)

 - **Pre-Release Update:**
   - Prep for **0.4.0** release.
     - **0.4.x** release will be characterized by new codec and pixel format support!
     - Removed `d_type` and `buffer_size` arguments from `VideoReader` and `VideoWriter`.
-      - Output and Input tensors are now, by standard, `UINT8`, `HWC` format.
+      - Output and Input tensors are now, by standard, `UINT8`, `HWC` format, [0,255].
     - Standardized to `YUV420P` for now.
     - Swapped custom `CUDA` kernels for `nppi`.
     - various cleanup and small refactorings.